 - When registering your choice for a bicycle in the KAT web application, you need to remain employed with the UT for a minimum of 11 months.

-- The bicycle may only be purchased after 1 January 2018 but before 1 October 2018 and only from one of the bicycle dealers associated with the Twentse Samenwerkende Rijwielhandelaren (TSR).
+- The bicycle may only be purchased after 1 January but before 1 October of the current year and only from one of the bicycle dealers associated with the Twentse Samenwerkende Rijwielhandelaren (TSR).
 It is not possible to trade in a bicycle.

 - The tax advantage when you buy a bicycle is calculated over a maximum of €749 (including VAT).
 This means the bicycle may cost more than €749, but that anything above that amount will not be documented in the KAT web application.

 - In addition, you may take out bicycle insurance for the bicycle for a maximum amount of € 168.
 Please note!
 The KAT web application only allows you to record a choice to take out bicycle insurance when you also opt for the bicycle arrangement at the same time.